Notre Dame College, Dhaka

-Notre Dame College, Dhaka (নটর ডেম কলেজ, ঢাকা), also known as NDC, is a catholic higher secondary and degree level educational institution founded and managed by the priests of the Congregation of Holy Cross located in Dhaka, the capital of Bangladesh.
+Notre Dame College, Dhaka (নটর ডেম কলেজ, ঢাকা), also known as NDC, is a Catholic higher secondary and degree-level educational institution founded and managed by the priests of the Congregation of Holy Cross located in Dhaka, the capital of Bangladesh.
 Upon the invitation of the then East Pakistan government after the partition of India, St. Gregory's College was founded on 3 November 1949, as an expanded iteration of St. Gregory's High School in Laxmibazar, Dhaka.
 This was undertaken by the Roman Catholic priest community at the initiative of Archbishop Lawrence Graner and the decision of the Congregation of Holy Cross.
-In 1954, the college relocated to Arambagh near Kamalapur railway station under the jurisdiction of the Motijheel Thana, and was dedicated to Mary, the mother of Jesus Christ, being named Notre Dame College.
-The French phrase "Notre Dame" signifies Our Lady, yet Notre Dame College has remained an all-boys institution since its establishment.'
+In 1954, the college relocated to Arambagh near Kamalapur railway station under the jurisdiction of the Motijheel Thana and was dedicated to Mary, the mother of Jesus Christ, and was named Notre Dame College.
+The French phrase "Notre Dame" signifies Our Lady, but Notre Dame College has remained an all-boys institution since its establishment.'

 In 1950, Notre Dame College became affiliated with Dhaka University, and by 1959, it had earned recognition as the foremost educational institution in East Pakistan.
-Initially housing only Humanities and Business departments at its inception, the college later introduced BA in 1955 and B.Sc in 1960.
-However, starting in the academic year 1972–73, the B.Sc course was discontinued.
+Initially housing only the Humanities and Business departments at its inception, the college later introduced BA in 1955 and BSc in 1960.
+However, starting in the academic year 1972–73, the BSc course was discontinued.
 Presently, the college offers higher secondary and BA courses in both English and Bengali mediums.
 In 1992, it gained affiliation with the National University.
-Acknowledged as the nation's premier educational institution four times (1959, 1988, 1992, 1997) by the National University, this institution, managed by Christian missionaries, primarily serves the Christian community, tribes, minorities, and the underprivileged.
+Acknowledged as the nation's premier educational institution four times (1959, 1988, 1992, 1and 997) by the National University, this institution, managed by Christian missionaries, primarily serves the Christian community, tribes, minorities, and the underprivileged.
 Nonetheless, it welcomes students of all faiths and backgrounds.
 Since its establishment, a majority of the student body has comprised Bengali Muslims.
 As of 2019, statistics reveal that 85 percent of the institution's students are Muslims.

 Notre Dame College is among the four institutions granted the privilege to conduct its admission test, as decreed by the Bangladesh Supreme Court in 2012.